Lauke/Php-Pokedex/README.md

 - Learned some basic syntaxes on how to echo div's, `ucfirst` syntax, some basic calculation syntax
 - Tried to write as clean as possible bootstrap framework, learned about gutters & how to use them

+### 19.05.21
+- Checked all tutorials on OOP by Dani Krossing @youtube and trying to implement this on the project

 ### Compability
 - [x] Firefox
 - [x] Chome